Do you know what non-scale victories are? Here are NSVs you can be proud of right now. Celebrate your non scale victories with me!

 It’s easy to get discouraged if you’re only focused on the numbers on the scale.
 There are several reasons for this:

-- Muscles weighs more than fat
+- Muscle is denser than fat

 - Bloating happens

 - Your monthly cycle can affect your weight

 - Sodium can cause you to retain weight

 - Your cardiovascular health isn’t measured in weight

 The bottom line: There are just too many factors contributing to your body weight and overall health.